vrepsys/thesis/README.md

-This repository contains my master thesis pdf and code I've developed in the process.
+This repository contains my master thesis pdf and the code I've developed in the process.

 Here's the abstract:
 <p>